Tron0/AkladellWebsite/rules.md

 Spell casting times are measured in rounds, and spell effects often last a certain number of rounds.

-# <span id=Sanity> Sanity </span>
+# <span id=Insanity> Insanity </span>

-When a character faces abhorrent events or unspeakable horrors, a saving throw is made.
-Failing this saving throw will cause damage to the character’s sanity, temporarily (or permanently) lowering the total sanity.
-Each week of in-game downtime (5 days), grants a d6 roll for the character to regain any lost sanity, up to 3d6.
-When dropping to 0 sanity, the character gains a random affliction as well as regaining 3d6 sanity.
-Afflictions can be removed with different spells, or by spending gold to attempt to remove it during downtime.
+When a character faces events of bloodshed or unspeakable horror, a saving throw is made.
+Failing this saving throw will cause damage to the character’s psyche, tracked as insanity points.

+Insanity starts at a score of 0 unless specified otherwise.
+If a character's insanity ever exceeds their maximum threshold, they are permanently retired from play.
+The total insanity threshold of a character is 90 + Mind.
+Insanity cannot be healed naturally.

+Insanity may only be reduced in one of two ways:
+- Upon gaining a level, reduce Insanity by 10 points.
+- Take on a random Affliction to reduce Insanity by 10 points.
+This can be dangerous.

+Afflictions can only be cured by specific spells or by spending gold to seek an attempt at healing during downtime.
+If a character ever acquires 3 or more Afflictions, that character is permanently retired.

 # <span id=Retainers> Retainers </span>